 A divorce financial settlement is an arrangement where a couple’s assets and financial affairs are separated upon divorce or separation.
 There can be a lot of pressure, anxiety and frustration for all parties when faced with dividing the assets of a marriage or partnership.
 This can mean that the division of assets during a divorce or separation can be the most acrimonious part of any divorce.

-For some, this can mean an application to the Court in requesting assistance with the financial settlement.
+For some, this can mean an application to the court in requesting assistance with the financial settlement.
 In such cases the judge will decide on the matter, the confines of the law providing them with a wide discretion on how to split the assets and who is entitled to what.

 Reeds Family Solicitors can assist with all aspects of financial arrangements and settlements following a divorce or separation.
 If you would like to discuss any aspect of your situation with a legal expert, please contact us through our contact page here.
 Alternatively, you can phone 0333 240 7373, or email us at info@reeds.co.uk.